tonioloewald/bindinator.js/README.md

 <b8r-component path="components/fiddle" data-source="components/minimal-mvc"></b8r-component>

-So, in this case, if the user edits the text in the `<input>` field, then `mvc.text` will be updated, and if you update the registry, e.g. b8r.reg.mvc.text = "foo", then the `<input>` field will be updated.
+So, in this simple example, if the user edits the text in the `<input>` field, then `model.text` will be updated as will the text in the `<p>`, and if you update the registry, e.g. b8r.reg.model.text = "foo", then the `<input>` field and `<p>` will be updated, which is also how the `clear()` function in the controller works.

-> Feel free to use the console to see how b8r.reg.mvc is updated and how modifying it automatically
+> You can use the console to see how `b8r.reg.model` is updated and how modifying it automatically
 > updates the view.
+You can also modify the controller to do something else.
+>
+> You might also want to turn on Chrome's "paint flashing" tools and see how efficiently
+> `b8r` updates the DOM.
+>
-(Don't worry, the documentation site intentionally exposes b8r as a global otherwise you wouldn't be able
+> Oh, and don't worry, the documentation site intentionally exposes `b8r` as a global otherwise you wouldn't
-> to do this.)
+> be able to do this.
+Normally `b8r` is hidden in a *closure* in production.

 # b8r's Principle of Laziness